chkp-guybarak/terraform-azure-guy-test1/modules/management_existing_vnet/README.md

 - System assigned identity

 This solution uses the following modules:
-- /terraform/azure/modules/common - used for creating a resource group and defining common variables.
+- common - used for creating a resource group and defining common variables.
-- /terraform/azure/modules/network_security_group - used for creating new network security groups and rules.
+- network_security_group - used for creating new network security groups and rules.

 ## Configurations